Students currently being advised

 Saylor

-Brent is a PhD Candidate and bioinformatics
+Brent is a Uof G PhD graduate formerly

-researcher, co-supervised by Karl Cottenie and
+supervised by Karl Cottenie and Stefan Kremer.

-Stefan Kremer.
-We have collaborated on several
+We have collaborated on several papers on

-papers on conceptual issues in genomics and
+conceptual issues in genomics and ecology.

 |